karkael64/amonite-craft/README.md

 })
 ```

-Callback `cb` is called in code `init(cb)` when window is loaded, or the
+* Callback `cb` is called in code `init(cb)` when window is loaded.
-callback is called in code `initAll(cb)` when Page container is set by default
-on `document.body` and the Router start listening registered routes.
+* Callback `cb` is called in code `initAll(cb)` when window is loaded, Page container is set by default on `document.body` and the Router start listening registered routes.

-If you want to load a section with a route when the user has loaded his window,
-then you should first register components, sections, pages and routes before
-calling `Amonite.init(cb)` or `Amonite.initAll(cb)`.
+If you want to load a section with a route when the user has loaded his window, then you should first register components, sections, pages and routes before calling `Amonite.init(cb)` or `Amonite.initAll(cb)`.

 ## Amonite-Craft contents